 The fracture typically occurs among children and adolescents during sports.
-The injury must be diagnosed and treated early to ensure normal growth of the bone.
+The injury requires early diagnosis and treatment to ensure normal growth of the bone.

 What are the signs?

 Generally, a Salter-Harris fracture typically occurs after a fall or injury that results to pain.
 It can be accompanied by other symptoms such as:

 - Difficulty bearing weight on the lower limb

 - Reduced range of motion especially with upper body injuries

 - Warmth and swelling around the joint

 - Possible deformity or displacement of bone

 The injury is categorized based on how the injury affects the growth plate and adjacent bone.